Pesquisa-UFCAT/parepy/framework_alg_deterministic.md

 EXAMPLE
 {: .label .label-blue }

-Here's an example of how to define the `setup` dictionary and run the `deterministic_algorithm_structural_analysis` function:
+This example demonstrates how to use the `deterministic_algorithm_structural_analysis` function to solve a structural reliability problem using the First-Order Second-Moment (FOSM) method.

 of_FILE.PY
 {: .label .label-red }